OpenAI Whisper for AI Prompts: A BYOK Pipeline Guide

 Whisper transcribes; it does not prompt

-What "openai whisper for prompts" actually means
+What "OpenAI Whisper for prompts" means

 The gap between transcript and prompt